 I would like to encourage all Fleet Supporters’ Trust members to make use of our newly acquired Clubroom in The Old Boardroom next to the away travel booking office.
 As the saying goes ‘use it or lose it’.
 It is a very pleasant place for a drink and a chat either before or after booking your away travel.

 Bookings are being taken for Barnet and Eastleigh and the numbers are good so we may need a second coach for Barnet.
 Don’t delay if you intend going to either game as we can then decide if a second coach is financially viable.

-The Trust were asked about scarves in the blue away colours and I can confirm the Club are intending to make these available.
+The Trust was asked about scarves in the blue away colours and I can confirm the Club are intending to make these available.
 5XL shirts have been ordered so if you want one make a reservation at the Club Shop.